Karol Anders

-Karol Anders (8 September 1893 – 4 July 1971) was a Colonel in the cavalry of the Polish Army, brother of Lt.
+Karol Anders (8 September 1893 – 4 July 1971) was a Lieutenant colonel in the cavalry of the Polish Army, brother of Lt.
 General Władysław Anders and Colonel Tadeusz Anders, and double recipient of Poland's Virtuti Militari – IV and V Class.

 Youth

 Karol Anders was born in Błonie, Kingdom of Poland – a village located approximately one kilometre north of Krośniewice.
 He was the son of Albert Anders – a German Balt, and Elżbieta née Tauchert.
 Karol was the middle son of the Anders family; Władysław was a year older than Karol, and Tadeusz was almost nine years younger.
 The Anders family was of German ancestry and Evangelical faith; Albert Anders' ancestors had settled in Poland in the first half of the 18th Century.

 Karol Anders was a student at a Realschule in Warsaw before transferring to the Trade School in Kaunas.
 At 19, he entered the Imperial Russian Army as a one-year volunteer in Autumn 1912.
-He was stationed at the 3rd Uhlan Regiment in Wołkowyszki, Suwalszczyzna.
+He was stationed at the 3rd Uhlan Regiment in Vilkaviškis, Suvalkija.
 In 1913, Karol worked as an apprentice at his father's farm.